faebser/leonardo-slam-site/content/_index.md

 # Info

-The Leonardo Slam is an event for cross contamination of ideas, a short open public event in which an individual or group may present ideas about work, work about ideas, work about work, ideas about ideas, work about nothing, ideas about music, music about performances, apples about oranges, oranges about history, history about histories, dance about architecture, about about about, etc.
+The Leonardo Slam is an event for cross contamination of ideas, a short open public gathering based on the format of poetry slam, but more free-form: an individual or group may present work, words, stories, video, sound, ideas about work, work about ideas, work about work, ideas about ideas, work about nothing, ideas about music, music about performances, apples about oranges, oranges about history, history about histories, dance about architecture, et cetera.

+Present or demonstrate an artwork, give a serious presentation, give a parody presentation, read a manifesto, tell an anecdote, involve the audience, improvise a song.
+There is no limit on the form of the presentation other than having a non negative duration and not being too long.

+COMING SOON: Assorted materials from the Leonardo Archive will be posted here for reference and inspiration.
+Presentations need not be directly related to this material, but feel free to seed your clouds with it.
+Readings based on this material may receive special consideration.

+Presentations may be given in any language.

+Sign up is encouraged in order to reserve a spot.

+Microphone, audio & video playback equipment will be provided.

-It is based on the format of a poetry slam - in which performances are judged by a panel of judges and awarded prizes according to a set of criteria perhaps including, but not limited to:
+Prizes will be awarded according to a set of criteria perhaps including, but not limited to:

 * Originality
 * Creativity